neogeo-mf/MT32-PI-HC/README.md

 6. Connect a [USB MIDI interface][USB MIDI interfaces] or [GPIO MIDI circuit][GPIO MIDI interface] to the Pi, and connect some speakers to the headphone jack.

-7. Connect your vintage PC's MIDI OUT to the Pi's MIDI IN and (optionally) vice versa.
+7. Connect your PC's MIDI OUT to the Pi's MIDI IN and (optionally) vice versa.

 Device available here: https://hobbychop.com